Skip to main contentSkip to navigation

 - Head centered and level.

-- The final result should feel like the full body always existed.
+- The final result should look like the original artist drew the full outfit from the start.

 PROPORTIONS:

-- Keep limbs short, rounded, and consistent with the original design.
+- Keep limb length, shape, and build consistent with the original design.

 POSE: